justmatt20/Fetch/README.md

 React form with inputs and dropdowns made for Fetch Rewards.

+### General Info

+Fetch Take Home is a form made with react.
+Users can type in their name, email, password.
+Occupations and states can be entered by using the available dropdowns.

+### Themes and Styling

+This react app uses Lexand font from Google fonts and the main colors are orange and purple to march Fetch Rewards' color scheme.
+Additional styling information can be found in the tailwind.config.js

 ## Available Scripts

 In the project directory, you can run: